-How do we handle personal data?
+5. How do we handle personal data?

-In order to achieve the purposes described under section 1, BCBC will handle personal data in accordance with data protection legislation.
+In order to achieve the purposes described under section 1 the Direct Payments Section of BCBC will handle personal data in accordance with data protection legislation.
 In particular we will ensure that personal data is handled fairly and lawfully with appropriate justification.
 We will strive to ensure that any personal data used by us or on our behalf is of the highest quality in terms of accuracy, relevance, adequacy and non-excessiveness, is kept as up to date as required, is protected appropriately, and is reviewed, retained and securely destroyed when no longer required.

-How do we ensure the security of personal data?
+6. How do we ensure the security of personal data?

-BCBC takes the security of all personal data under our control very seriously.
-We will ensure that appropriate policy, training, technical and procedural measures are in place, including audit and integrity monitoring, to protect our manual and electronic information systems from data loss and misuse.
-We will only permit access to them when there is a legitimate reason to do so, and then under strict guidelines as to what use may be made of any personal data contained within them.
+The Direct Payments Section of BCBC takes the security of all personal data under our control very seriously.
+We will ensure that appropriate policy, training, technical and procedural measures are in place, including audit and integrity monitoring, to protect our manual and electronic information systems from data loss and misuse, and only permit access to them when there is a legitimate reason to do so, and then under strict guidelines as to what use may be made of any personal data contained within them.
 These procedures are continuously managed and enhanced to ensure up-to-date security.